Albert Norden

-Albert Norden (4 December 1904 – 30 May 1982) was a German communist politician.
+Albert Norden (4 December 1904 – 30 May 1982) was a German communist politician, academic and journalist who held several senior positions in the ruling Socialist Unity Party of East Germany from the 1950s until his retirement in 1981.
+Among his responsibilities were domestic and foreign propaganda, the Party Academy "Karl Marx", and the National Front.
+He also edited the Braunbuch, published in 1965, in which nearly 2,000 leading West Germans were named as former Nazis.

 Early years

 Albert Norden was born in Myslowitz, Silesia on 4 December 1904, one of the five recorded children born to the liberal rabbi Joseph Norden (1870–1943) and his wife, Emilie Meseritz/Norden (1876–1931).

 In 1919, he joined the Young Communist League of Germany.
 The following year, he became a member of the Communist Party of Germany.
 From 1923 onwards, he held editorial positions in various communist publications.
-Between 1931 and 1933, he was the editor of Rote Fahne ('Red Flag').
+Between 1931 and 1933, he was the deputy editor-in-chief of Die Rote Fahne ("The Red Flag"); he retained this position despite supporting Heinz Neumann in challenging party leader Ernst Thälmann.

 In exile

 In 1933 Norden emigrated to France.
 He also spent time in exile in Denmark and Czechoslovakia.
 In 1938, he returned to France.
 Norden was detained in France 1939–1940.
 In 1941, he was able to emigrate to the United States.
 During World War II, his father died in the Theresienstadt concentration camp.

 In exile in Paris and New York he worked with various popular front publications.
 He wrote some chapters, dealing with the international linkages of the German NSDAP, in the widely read 1933 Braunbuch über Reichstagsbrand und Hitlerterror ('Brown Book on Reichstag Fire and Hitler Terror').
 In 1940, he married Herta Fischer (1908–1990), and their son, Johnny, was born in October 1942.
 In October 1946 he returned to Berlin, where he became editor of the weekly Deutschlands Stimme ('Voice of Germany').